facebook/docusaurus/website/docs/advanced-plugins.md

 ## Creating plugins

-To create a plugin, define your module as a function that takes two parameters and returns an object.
+A plugin is a module which exports a function that takes two parameters and returns an object.

 We need to specify for our plugin: